usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/Module 4 Sprint 3 DITAP Facilitators Guide_Case Study.md

 * Security compliance requirements should integrate with agile delivery planning and oversight.
 * Market research insights should inform vendor relationship management and performance expectations.

 ## III.
-Session Agenda & Activities
+Session agenda & activities

 **Activity:** Laying the Groundwork for Agile Delivery
 **Time:** 45–60 minutes